Cgcollins91/ENPM661_Project_05/README.md

 The launch script will try to mount your code directory to the container.
 This lets you edit the code from your host/laptop and see the code changes in the container.
 The launch script will try to find your code directory in one of a few expected locations.
 You may have to edit launch.sh if you have a unique project folder.

-If this is unsucessful, it is recommended that you edit <your/path/to/the/project> below:
+If this is unsucessful, it is recommended that you edit <your/path/to/the/project> below and then run the following commands in a terminal to launch the docker container after being built:

     sudo docker run --rm --net=host -e DISPLAY=$DISPLAY \
                -v /tmp/.X11-unix:/tmp/.X11-unix \